markus7017/org.openhab.binding.appletv/README.md

 Known issues:

 * Binding configuration and device pairing needs to be implemented
-* On macOS Python 3.6 is used, on Linux Python 3.5
 * Support for Synology NAS (amd64) is not verified
 * Not yet very well tested with more than one Apple-TV (should work, may cause timing issues)
 * The binding copies the embedded pyatv modules to a temp folder on each startup, this will be solved with upcoming binding configuration.
-* If some special conditions you'll see tons of exceptions when the binding is started.
-This needs to be reproduced and fixed.
 * The Python module contains some output to stdout/debug, this needs to be optimzed

 Please note: